MitraDP/Detection-of-Surface-Defects-in-Magnetic-Tile-Images/README.md

-# Detection of Surface Defects in Magnetic Tile Images
+# Detection of Surface Defects in Magnetic Tile Images / Semantic segmentation

 ## Dataset

 The [magnetic tile surface defect dataset](https://github.com/abin24) is originally used by Huang et al [1].
 Based on the defect types, the dataset is divided into six smaller datasets: blowhole, crack, break, fray, uneven (grinding uneven) and free (no defects).
 Each image is accompanied by its pixel-level ground-truth image.